 People

 Caroline Fabre did her PhD at the LMB in Cambridge (UK).
 Her PhD work investigated the genetics and development underlying mechanosensory perception in Drosophila.
 As an EMBO long-term postdoctoral fellow in Oxford she reported her discovery that flies communicate using substrate-borne vibrations during courtship, thereby becoming a fly biotremologist.
-Caroline then came back to Cambridge to pursue this avenue of research in the Department of Zoology, as well as to lecture and supervise in Neuroethology.
+Caroline then came back to the University of Cambridge to pursue this avenue of research in the Department of Zoology, where she also lectured and supervised in Neuroethology.
+In 2023 Caroline obtained funding from the European Union and the Paris Region to pursue her work on substrate-borne vibrations and join the Institut of Ecology and Environmental sciences in Paris.

-Stewart Rosell is a Balfour-Browne fund awardee and Ceres-funded researcher, sr818@cam.ac.uk
+Stewart Rosell is a Balfour-Browne fund awardee and Ceres-funded researcher

 Eunice Barker is an undergraduate researcher, eb741@cam.ac.uk